11 - Translation

-The process of attaching an amino acid to a tRNA molecule is called charging.
-Amino acids are attached to the 3’ ends of tRNAs using enzymes called aminoacyl-tRNA synthetases.
+The process of attaching an amino acid to the 3' end of a tRNA molecule is called charging.
+Charging tRNAs involves groups of enzymes that are collectively called aminoacyl-tRNA synthetases.
 Specific features of aminoacyl-tRNA synthetases include:

-- There are 20 different groups of aminoacyl-tRNA synthetases per cell, one group for each type of amino acid.
+- There are 20 different groups of aminoacyl-tRNA synthetases per cell, one group for each of the 20 amino acid types.

 - Aminoacyl-tRNA synthetases are named for the amino acid that is attached to the tRNA.
-For example, alanyl-tRNA synthetase attaches the amino acid alanine to a tRNA molecule, while prolyl-tRNA synthetase attaches the amino acid proline to a tRNA molecule.
+For example, alanyl-tRNA synthetases attach the amino acid alanine (ala) to a tRNA molecule, while prolyl-tRNA synthetases attach the amino acid proline (pro) to a tRNA molecule.

-- Aminoacyl-tRNA synthetases attach the wrong amino acid to a tRNA rarely.
-In fact, it is estimated that aminoacyl-tRNA synthetases attach the wrong amino acid one time per 100,000 tRNAs charged.
+- Aminoacyl-tRNA synthetases attach the incorrect amino acid to a tRNA rarely.
+In fact, it is estimated that aminoacyl-tRNA synthetases attach the wrong amino acid one time per 100,000 tRNA molecules charged.

-The catalytic mechanism of an aminoacyl-tRNA synthetase is as follows (see figure 11.5):
+The mechanism used by an aminoacyl-tRNA synthetase to charge a tRNA molecule has the following steps (see figure 11.5):

 - The aminoacyl-tRNA synthetase binds to its preferred amino acid and ATP.

-- ATP is cleaved, pyrophosphate is released, and the AMP is covalently linked to the amino acid forming an aminoacyladenylic acid intermediate.
-When the aminoacyladenylic acid intermediate is produced, the aminoacyl-tRNA synthetase changes its conformation to produce the active form of the enzyme.
+- The ATP molecule is cleaved, PPi (pyrophosphate) is released, and the remaining AMP is covalently linked to the amino acid forming an aminoacyladenylic acid intermediate within the enzyme.
+When the aminoacyladenylic acid intermediate is produced, the aminoacyl-tRNA synthetase changes its conformation (shape) to produce the active form of the enzyme.